flotoria/ProjectCMPE131/readme.md

 - Search - Pressing the search button will allow you to search through the messages that have been sent to you that can be filteted by matching words inside the body and subject.
 - To-Do - Selecting the To-Do button will allow the user to create a to-do list of tasks that want to accomplish and when they are finished, they can mark it as done.
 - Sort - Selecting the Sort button will allow user to interact with a drop-down bar that can sort the messages in the user's inbox by time and by alphabetical order based on subject.
+- Public Chat - Be able to interact with other users in Cheese Mail's public chatroom

 ## Requirements Completed
-- Ryan Pham - Login/Logout, Compose Messages, and Delete User
+- Ryan Pham - Login/Logout, Compose Messages, Delete User, Chatbox
 - Derrick Chan - Registration and Search Messages
 - Felix Vo - Sort Messages
 - Marvin Xin - To-do List